-Some of the outdoor areas that we offer on both of our outdoor classrooms/playgrounds and Edible Schoolyard include: a walled & trellised entryway, a climbing/crawling area, an open area for largemotor activities, a music and movement area, vegetable and herb gardens, a greenhouse, flower gardens, butterfly garden, compost piles, a gathering area, nature art areas, a pergola and sitting area, water play areas, sand areas, dirt-digging areas, mud pits, a messy materials area for building, tree stumps, natural wood balance beams, a covered art studio, and a bike path that flows throughout the playgrounds!
+Some of the outdoor areas that we offer on both of our outdoor classrooms/playgrounds and Edible Schoolyard include: a walled & trellised entryway, a climbing/crawling area, an open area for large-motor activities, a music and movement area, vegetable and herb gardens, a greenhouse, flower gardens, butterfly garden, compost piles, a gathering area, nature art areas, a pergola and sitting area, water play areas, sand areas, dirt-digging areas, mud pits, a messy materials area for building, tree stumps, natural wood balance beams, a covered art studio, and a bike path that flows throughout the playgrounds!
 We also extend our outdoor exploration by enjoying other areas of our JCC campus.
 The children enjoy climbing trees, exploring the retention pond, and observing the eco-systems on our property.

 Our youngest generation must learn to connect with nature.
 Our children's future and the world's future depend on it.
 By making nature an enriching part of the daily lives of children, we are inspiring the next generation of tree planters and environmental stewards.
-We are enjoying working with our children and parents to make real changes in the lives of young children- changes that will make a difference in their lives in so many ways.
+We enjoy working with our children and parents to make real changes in the lives of young children- changes that will make a difference in their lives in so many ways.
 It is important to teach even our youngest children that our commitment to the natural world enriches and enhances our humanity.
 We want to encourage our children to explore the world with a sense of wonder and to help them see that they too have a responsibility to care for the world around them!

-As part of our ongoing commitment to nature education we are fortunate to have Patsy Glazer as our Nature Educator.
-Patsy serves as a resource for both teachers and students by modeling curiosity, engagement, inquiry, and an appreciation for all that nature has to offer.
-In keeping with the mission of the preschool, Patsy plans a curriculum that is child-centered and developmentally appropriate, providing and selecting materials and instruction outdoors to support and extend the children's indoor learning.
-The children look forward to "Teva Time" with Patsy (Teva is nature in Hebrew).
-As we continue to develop our "Outdoor Classrooms", Patsy will plan curriculum opportunities that parallel what teachers are doing indoors, enhancing and deepening the involvement of both the staff and children in our outdoor classrooms.
+As part of our ongoing commitment to nature education we are fortunate to have Susan Quick as our Outdoor Educator.
+Susan serves as a resource for both teachers and students by modeling curiosity, engagement, inquiry, and an appreciation for all that nature has to offer.
+In keeping with the mission of the preschool, Susan plans a curriculum that is child-centered and developmentally appropriate, providing and selecting materials and instruction outdoors to support and extend the children's indoor learning.
+As we continue to develop our "Outdoor Classrooms", Susan will plan curriculum opportunities that parallel what teachers are doing indoors, enhancing and deepening the involvement of both the staff and children in our outdoor classrooms.